barklyprotects/homebrew-barkly/README.md

 A detailed explanation of Brew file can be found [here](https://github.com/Homebrew/homebrew-bundle/blob/master/Readme.md).

 ## Development
+When making any changes to homebrew-barkly, you must test using the below commands rather than `brew barkly` since this points directly to the git repo version of this tap.

 Since homebrew barkly just executes bash scripts, it's easy to run locally:
 ```
 cmd/brew-barkly
 ```

-Once changes are pushed to github master, users simply need to run `brew update`.
+Once changes are pushed to github master, users simply need to run `brew update && brew barkly`.

 #### Create
 To automatically create a User or Project, you can run something like: